iAmHus/access-log-analyzer/Readme.md

 # ** PLEASE DON'T BE PUT OFF IF YOU SEE A FEW ERRORS ON THE SCREEN, THE FTP URL IS NOT TOO RELIABLE, SO THERE IS A BACKUP URL PASSED TO THE APP, SEE THE "NOTE" AT THE END OF THE README FILE **

 sh deploy.sh -n 3

+#If you don't have SBT installed, you can use
+sh deploy-without-build.sh -n 3

 # Wait for the process to complete and for the shell prompt to return

 ```

-The shell script kicks off a series of commands, the last of which runs a docker file containing the spark-submit command, that takes 3 arguments :
+The shell script kicks off a series of commands, the last of which runs a docker file containing the spark-submit command, that takes 4 arguments :
 - topN records - to be determined
 - path to write the output files in the container
 - URL the project downloads the data from